 The new works in the show were commissioned by curator Hannah Rose following Neuberg’s creation of The Geometrics, a collective of European artists that the artist collated in order to create a ‘visual music’ with grids, geometry and fabric.

 Inspired by her husband’s work with bands and musicians with their techniques for improvisation and collective experimentation, Neuberg worked with similar ideas with visual artists for a year.
-Some of the outcomes and personal developments of this work are enjoyed here.
+Some of the outcomes and personal developments of this work were shown in this trail-blazing exhibition.

-The artist’s solo show, curated by Hannah Rose, ran 10th January – 23rd February 2016 at Plymouth Gallery, Plymouth College of Art, UK.
+Neuberg’s solo show, curated by Hannah Rose, ran 10th January – 23rd February 2016 at Plymouth Gallery, Plymouth College of Art, UK.